Adam Lewis (footballer)

-Adam Thomas Lewis (born 8 November 1999) is an English professional footballer who plays as a left-back for Liverpool.
+Adam Thomas Lewis (born 8 November 1999) is an English professional footballer who plays as a left-back for EFL League Two club Chesterfield.

 Early life

 Lewis was born in Liverpool, Merseyside.

 Club career

+Liverpool

 Lewis signed a long-term contract with Liverpool in February 2019 and made his first-team debut on 4 February 2020 in an FA Cup fourth-round replay against Shrewsbury Town.

+Amiens (loan)

+Lewis joined French Ligue 2 club Amiens on loan for the 2020–21 season.

+Plymouth Argyle (loan)

-Lewis joined French Ligue 2 club Amiens SC on loan for the 2020–21 season.
-On 14 January 2021, Lewis returned to England to join League One side Plymouth Argyle on loan until the end of the season.
+On 14 January 2021, Lewis returned to England to join EFL League One side Plymouth Argyle on loan until the end of the 2020-21 season.
 He scored his first goal for Argyle on 19 January, in his full debut for the club.

+Livingston (loan)

 On 10 June 2021, Lewis joined Scottish Premiership side Livingston on a season-long loan deal.

+Newport County (loans)

-On 23 June 2022, Lewis joined EFL League Two side Newport County on loan for the duration of the 2022-23 season.
+On 23 June 2022, Lewis joined EFL League Two side Newport County on loan for the 2022-23 season.
 He made his debut for Newport on the 6 August 2022 as a second half substitute in the 1-0 League Two defeat to Walsall.
 Lewis scored his first goal for Newport in the 1-1 League Two draw against Rochdale on 7 January 2023.
 His loan at Newport was cut short on 25 February 2023 by a season ending injury.

+In July 2023 Lewis rejoined Newport County on loan for the 2023-24 season.

+On 5 June 2024, it was announced that Lewis would be departing Liverpool upon the expiration of his contract at the end of the month.